amper5and/secrets.js/README.md

 The output of `secrets.newShare()` is a String of the form 'id-string'.
 This is the same format for the share that `secrets.share()` outputs.
 Note that this function ALWAYS produces an output String.
 However, as for `secrets.combine()`, if the number of `shares` that are entered is not the `threshold` number of shares, the output share _will not_ be a valid share (i.e. _will not_ be useful in reconstructing the original secret).
 In order to guarantee that the share is valid, the correct `threshold` number of shares must be provided.

-#### secrets.init( [bits, radix] )
+#### secrets.init( [bits, radix, padLength] )
 Set the number of bits to use for finite field arithmetic and the default radix to use for inputs and outputs.

 * `bits`: Number, optional, default `8`: An integer between 3 and 20.
+The number of bits to use for the Galois field.
 * `radix`: Number, optional, default `16`: An integer between 2 and 36.
+The default base for inputs and outputs.
+* `padLength`: Number, optional, default `256`.
+An integer greater than 1.
+If zero-padding is enabled when creating shares, before creating the  shares, the secret will be padded with zeros so that its length is a multiple of `padLength`.
+See "Note on security" below.

 Internally, secrets.js uses finite field arithmetic in binary Galois Fields of size 2^bits.
 Multiplication is implemented by the means of log and exponential tables.
 Before any arithmetic is performed, the log and exp tables are pre-computed.
 Each table contains 2^bits entries.

 `bits` is the limiting factor on `numShares` and `threshold`.
 The maximum number of shares possible for a particular `bits` is (2^bits)-1 (the zeroth share cannot be used as it is the `secret` by definition.).
-By default, secrets.js uses 8 bits, for a total possible number of shares of 2^8-1 = 255.
+By default, secrets.js uses 8 bits, for a total 2^8-1 = 255 possible number of shares.
 To compute more shares, a larger field must be used.
 To compute the number of bits you will need for your `numShares` or `threshold`, compute the log-base2 of (`numShares`+1) and round up, i.e. in javascript: `Math.ceil(Math.log(numShares+1)/Math.log(2))`.

 Note:

 * `secrets.init()` does NOT need to be called if you plan on using the default of 8 bits.
 It is automatically called on loading the library.
 * The size of the exp and log tables depends on `bits` (each has 2^bits entries).
 Therefore, using a large number of bits will cause a slightly longer delay to compute the tables.
 * In order to properly reconstruct a secret, the _same_ field size used to compute the shares must be used.
 If you use a 10-bit field to compute the shares, and an 8-bit field to reconstruct the secret, the secret _will be incorrect_.
-Because of this, I am considering adding the bit-size to each share, i.e. so each share has the form "id-bits-string".
+Because of this, I am considering adding the bit-size to each share, i.e. so each share has the form "bits-id-string".
 Depending on feedback, a future update may include this format for the shares.
 * The _theoretical_ maximum number of bits is 31, as javascript performs bitwise operations on 31-bit numbers.
 A limit of 20 bits has been hard-coded into secrets.js, which can produce 1,048,575 shares. secrets.js has not been tested with this many shares, and it is not advisable to go this high, as it may be too slow to be of any practical use.

+#### secrets.getConfig()
+Return the `padLength`, `radix` and number of `bits` used for the current initialized finite field.

 #### secrets.setRNG( function(bits){} )
 Set the pseudo-random number generator used to compute shares.